pixelfederation/gh-action-semver-parser/README.md

 ## Semver GHA outputs

-For a given input `8.1.3-fpm-bullseye_2` this acction will output following strings.
+For a given input `tag = 8.1.3-fpm-bullseye_2` this acction will output following strings.

 ```
 pft = "8.1.3-fpm-bullseye_2"